-You can divide your classroom into zones like quiet zone, play zone, etc. This way, your preschoolers will know how to behave and what to do in every zone.
-For instance, when you take your class to a quiet zone, they will automatically know they have to stay quiet now.
+You can divide your classroom into zones like quiet zones, play zones, etc. This way, your preschoolers will know how to behave and what to do in every zone.
+For instance, when you take your class to a quiet zone, they will automatically know they must stay quiet now.

 12. Practice Reassurance and Emotions

 You can’t teach anything to preschoolers by scolding or punishing them.
 You have to keep a warm and calm demeanor while dealing with preschoolers.